 We sat down with Professor Ian Cross, senior lecturer of marketing, as he spoke passionately about teaching marketing.
-As the director of the Center for Marketing Technology at Bentley, Cross teaches about cutting-edge marketing tools, techniques, and intellectual capital.
+Cross teaches about cutting-edge marketing tools, techniques, and intellectual capital.
 He also enjoys teaching students about branding, social media marketing, and creating business value through consulting.

 What do you love most about teaching marketing as a subject?